-The Corps aims to keep New Yorkers safe by reducing the spread of the virus and helping those with confirmed COVID-19 disease separate safely from others and protect their loved ones.
+The Corps aims to keep New Yorkers safe by reducing the spread of the virus and helping those who have or were exposed to COVID-19 separate safely from others and protect their loved ones and communities.
 There are three key components of the work of the Corps:

-How will the NYC Test & Trace Corps ensure the privacy and security of personal information?
+How does the NYC Test & Trace Corps ensure the privacy and security of personal information?

 The NYC Test & Trace Corps is committed to protecting the privacy and security of New Yorkers’ personal health information as required by federal, state and local law and in keeping with the NYC Health + Hospitals’ and the City Health Department’s long-time experience in guarding such information.
 The information that the NYC Test & Trace Corps receives through contact tracing is confidential and protected under the New York City Health Code.

-The NYC Test & Trace Corps will not ask about anyone’s immigration status.
-The Corps database will not be linked to any law enforcement databases.
-Any information the NYC Test & Trace Corps obtains will be stored securely and used by authorized staff for the limited purpose of protecting public health.
+The NYC Test & Trace Corps does not ask about anyone’s immigration status and its database is not linked to any law enforcement databases.
+Any information the NYC Test & Trace Corps obtains is stored securely and used by authorized staff for the limited purpose of protecting public health.

 How is the NYC Test & Trace Corps working to understand the diverse needs of New Yorkers, particularly communities most impacted by the virus?

-In addition, through partnerships with over a dozen community-based organizations across the city, the NYC Test & Trace Corps is providing Resource Navigators to help New Yorkers overcome logistical issues they may encounter while safely separating in their homes such as access to food or medicine.
+In addition, through partnerships with community-based organizations across the city, the NYC Test & Trace Corps’ resource navigators can help New Yorkers overcome logistical issues they may encounter while safely separating in their homes such as access to food.

 Who can get tested?

-No, many testing sites offer FREE COVID-19 tests.
-You do not need insurance to get a free COVID-19 test or an antibody test at any NYC Health + Hospitals location.
-If you have insurance, it is important to share your insurance information so that the insurer can be billed.
-However, you will not need to pay any co-pay or co-insurance.
+No, city-run testing sites offer COVID-19 tests at NO cost to you.
+However, if you have insurance, it is important to share your insurance information so that the insurer can be billed.

 When and how will I receive my test results?

-Your test results will be available within 3-5 days.
-While you are awaiting test results, it is important that you separate safely at home or in a hotel if you are experiencing COVID-19 symptoms or believe you may have been exposed to COVID-19.
+If you took a PCR test, your test results will be available within 24-72 hours.
+While you are awaiting test results, it is important that you stay home and separate safely if you are experiencing COVID-19 symptoms or believe you may have been exposed to COVID-19.

 How does the NYC Test & Trace Corps get people’s information?